microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/Challenge01.md

 ## Description

-   - Deploy Azure API for FHIR service for data ingestion of FHIR patient data
+   - Deploy Azure API for FHIR sample architecture for data ingestion of FHIR patient data
    - Auto-generate test patient data in FHIR-based standard format
       - API Load: Develop a serverless function to auto-generate test FHIR patient data and call a FHIR API to load them into FHIR Server one at a time.
          - Note: Sample NodeJS code snippet to be provided.